LazyGorillaLabs/reposcan/README.md

 - Multi-Language Support:
 Expand beyond Python/JS to cover languages like Go, Rust, or C/C++.
 - Expand repositiories to include pypi/pip/npm etc
+- Telemetry module to determine what infomation is being gathered and shared with whom
 - Community-Driven Rule Sets:
 Allow users to contribute their own suspicious pattern rules and share them, making RepoScan a community-driven project.